Discriminative Measures for Comparison of Phylogenetic Trees: Introduction

 A fundamental classification problem common to both computational biology and engineering is the efficient and informative comparison of hierarchical structures.
-Typically, in bioinformatics settings, these take the form of phylogenetic trees representing evolutionary relationships within a set of taxa.
-Typically, in pattern recognition or data mining settings, hierarchical trees encode nested sequences of groupings of a set of observations.
-Dissimilarity between combinatorial trees has been computed in the past literature largely by recourse to one of two approaches: either comparing edges or counting edit distances.
-Representing the former approach, a widely used tree metric is the Robinson-Foulds (RF) or symmetric difference distance, $\distRF$, \cite{robinson_foulds_mb1981} whose count of the disparate edges between trees requires linear time, $\bigO{n}$, in the number of leaves, $n$, to compute \cite{day_joc1985}.
+In bioinformatics settings, these typically take the form of phylogenetic trees representing evolutionary relationships within a set $\indexset$ of taxa.
+In pattern recognition and data mining settings, hierarchical trees are often used to encode nested sequences of groupings of a set of observations.
+Dissimilarity between combinatorial trees has been measured in the past literature largely by recourse to one of two separate approaches: comparing edges and counting edit distances.
+Representing the former approach, a widely used tree metric is the Robinson-Foulds (RF) distance, $\distRF$, \cite{robinson_foulds_mb1981} whose count of the disparate edges between trees requires linear time, $\bigO{n}$, in the number of leaves, $n$, to compute \cite{day_joc1985}.
 Empirically, $\distRF$ offers only a very coarse measure of disparity, and among its many proposed refinements, the recent matching split distance $\distMS$, \cite{bogdanowicz_giaro_TCBB2012, lin_rajan_moret_TCBB2012} offers a more discriminative metric albeit with considerably higher computational cost, $\bigO{n^{2.5} \log n}$.
-Alternatively, various edit distances have been proposed \cite{robinson_jct1971, moore_goodman_barnabas_jtb1973, allen_steel_AC2001, felsenstein2004} but the most natural variant, the Nearest Neighbor Interchange (NNI) distance $\dist_{NNI}$, entails an NP-complete computation for both labelled and unlabelled trees \cite{DasguptaEtAL_DIMACS1997}.
+Alternatively, various edit distances have been proposed \cite{robinson_jct1971, moore_goodman_barnabas_jtb1973, allen_steel_AC2001, felsenstein2004} but the most natural variant, the Nearest Neighbor Interchange (NNI) distance $\distNNI$, entails an NP-complete computation for both labelled and unlabelled trees \cite{dasguptaEtAl_SDM1997}.

-In this paper we introduce a new dissimilarity measure on nondegenerate hierarchies, the \emph{ NNI navigation distance} $\dist_{Nav}$, that can be computed in time $O(n^2)$ for trees with $n$ leaves.
-Although $\dist_{Nav}$ is positive definite (vanishes only between identical trees) and symmetric, it is not a true metric because it does not satisfy the triangle inequality.
-We provide tight bounds by showing it is at least linear and at most quadratic,

-with respect to the Robinson-Foulds distance.
-Our measure, a closed form expression comprising a weighted count of special incompatible clusters of two trees, is derived as a kind of discrete "path integral".
-Namely, it counts the steps along the trajectory of a discrete dynamical system defined over the NNI-graph of tree space that seeks to reduce the number of incompatible clusters level by level at each chosen NNI operation.
-In this sense, $\dist_{Nav}$ seems distinguished in the large and still rapidly growing tree distance literature by offering a compromise between the two traditional approaches.
-On the one hand, $\dist_{Nav}$ heuristically (but efficiently) approximates $\dist_{NNI}$, while on the other, it is designed to be sensitive to the edge (i.e. tree clusters - as opposed to NNI-graph edges) properties as well.